atbcb/usab-uswds/_pages/about/budget-performance/par.md

 {% include_relative par-fy2024/par-fy2024-53-note3.html %}

 The accounts receivable is primarily made up of employee receivables and debt.

-Historical experience has indicated that the majority of the receivables are collectible.&nbsp;
+Historical experience has indicated that the majority of the receivables are collectible.
 There are no material uncollectible accounts as of September 30, 2024 and 2023.

 #### NOTE 4.
 PROPERTY, PLANT AND EQUIPMENT, NET